-When a user will enter a query; your web pages that have similar Meta descriptions will show on the result pages.
+When a user enters a query; your web pages that have similar meta descriptions will show on the result pages.
 So, instead of one web page appearing on the result page, there’ll be many of them.

 Now, you might think it’s cool to have many pages ranking on SERPs, right?

 If several results of the same website appear, it makes them look irrelevant.
 The users dislike clicking on a website that appears several times.